 As you would expect with a card of this high status, there’s a host of built-in insurance cover at an above-average rate.

 As you would expect, the travel insurance cover is activated by paying the full fare for your trip with your card.
-But you can also activate it by paying the fare with AmEx membership rewards points, or with any type of rewards or frequent flyer points provided you use your card to pay the associated taxes and surcharges for the booking.
+But you can also activate it by paying the fare with Membership Rewards Ascent Premium points, or with any type of rewards or frequent flyer points provided you use your card to pay the associated taxes and surcharges for the booking.
 Also, if you can prove that the travel merchant would not accept AmEx cards, meaning that you had to use another means of payment for your fare, you’re still covered.

 The insurance cover provided with this card leaves almost nothing to chance and is extremely generous in many of its provisions, appropriate to the probable high-end lifestyle of the typical cardholder.

 Why should I want this card?